ayan-biswas0412/AlgoDocs/docs/tree/red_black_tree.md

 ```
 ROTATIONS:  Changes the pointer structure through rotation, which is a local operation in a search tree that preserves the BINARY-SEARCH-TREE PROPERTY.

-INSERTION:  Insert a new node at leaf position and color it as RED and then call the subroutine RB-INSERT-FIXUP to make arrangemnets to maintain the RED-BLACK PROPERTIES.
+INSERTION:  Insert a new node at leaf position and color it as RED and then call the subroutine RB-INSERT-FIXUP to make arrangements to maintain the RED-BLACK PROPERTIES.

 TRANSPLANT: It replaces the subtree rooted at a node with the subtree rooted at some other node.